gopasspw/gopass/docs/setup.md

 gopass jsonapi configure --browser chrome --path /home/user/.local/

 ```

+The username/login is determined from `login`, `username` and `user` yaml attributes.
+As fallback, the last part of the path is used, e.g. `theuser1` for `Internet/github.com/theuser1` entry.

 ### Storing and Syncing your Password Store with Google Drive / Dropbox / etc.